miracum/recruit-list/README.md

 # Build the static assets first.
 These are served by the server.
 npm run build

-# Run the actual server
+# Run the actual server and auto-reload it whenever any JS file in the `/server/` dir is changed.
-npm run server:start
+npm run server:watch

 # Optional: The app uses pino for structured logging.
 #           To prettify the output when debugging, run the following: